-- 3. Replacements / Exclusion of Existing Damage - A. Wood substantially weakened by termites, powder-post beetles or decay fungi (rot) should be replaced.
-Replacements may be made by the operator or the property owner, or both.
-Replacements of damage caused by termites or powder-post beetles for which the operator is not responsible must be specifically excluded in writing by: - (1) Describing the excluded replacements in the contract and stating therein that they are not to be made by the operator. - (2) Showing their location on the diagram of the structure and; - (3) Noting that the replacement of uninfested hidden damage (that which cannot be seen by thorough visible inspection without defacing the property) at or above the subfloor, which is not covered by (1) and (2) which was caused by an infestation occurring prior to the operator's first treatment of the property or the issuance of a letter of clearance, shall not be the responsibility of the operator. - B. The license holder shall be required to replace substantially weakened wood, which has been damaged by termites, on buildings covered by a contract providing a guarantee for retreatment and replacement of termite damage, when inspectors find active termites associated with the damaged wood and / or visible damage not excluded as required in paragraph A. - C. Replacement of wood weakened by decay fungi (rot) shall not be the license holders responsibility, unless they have entered-into an_agreement to control this pest provided that the owner is provided written notification in bold print that a condition exists to the substructure which is favorable to decay fungi and possible damage due to rot, on the termite or powder-post beetle control contract, graph, and letter of clearance, if issued.
+3. Replacements / Exclusion of Existing Damage:

+- A. Wood substantially weakened by termites, powder-post beetles or decay fungi (rot) should be replaced.
+Replacements may be made by the license holder or the property owner, or both.
+Replacements made by the license holder exceeding two thousand dollars (\$2,000.00) shall be performed by a licensed contractor.
+Replacements of damage caused by termites or powder-post beetles for which the license holder is not responsible must be specifically excluded in writing by: - (1) Describing the excluded replacements in the contract and stating therein that they are not to be made by the operator. - (2) Showing their location on the diagram of the structure and; - (3) Noting that the replacement of un-infested hidden damage (that which cannot be seen by thorough visible inspection without defacing the property) at or above the subfloor, which is not covered by (1) and (2) which was caused by an infestation occurring prior to the operator's first treatment of the property or the issuance of a letter of clearance, shall not be the responsibility of the operator. - B. The license holder shall be required to replace substantially weakened wood, which has been damaged by termites, on buildings covered by a contract providing a guarantee for retreatment and replacement of termite damage, when inspectors find active termites associated with the damaged wood and / or visible damage not excluded as required in paragraph A. - C. Replacement of wood weakened by decay fungi (rot) shall not be the license holders responsibility, unless they have entered into an agreement to control this pest provided that the owner is provided written notification in bold print that a condition exists to the substructure which is favorable to decay fungi and possible damage due to rot, on the termite or powder-post beetle control contract, graph, and letter of clearance, if issued.

+SECTION IV

-SECTION IV - HOUSEHOLD PEST AND RODENT CONTROL (CLASSIFICATION 2).
+HOUSEHOLD PEST AND RODENT CONTROL (CLASSIFICATION 2)

 Household Pest and Rodent Control shall consist of the control of any mammal, bird, arthropod, reptile or other organism that may infest or invade a home or other buildings or the immediate area around or under these homes or buildings or other areas, other than wood-damaging or destroying insects, fungi or organisms.
-Holders of a license in this classification shall not be required to qualify in classification 7, Food Manufacturing, Processing and Storage Pest Control, to perform food related pest and rodent control.
-Any person wishing to perform food related pest and rodent control for more than one person, company or corporation, however, must be licensed in this classification rather than classification 7.
+Holders of a license in this classification shall not be restricted in performing Household Pest and Rodent Control services.